Ideal Pre-Workout Foods

 Nuts and seeds check the insulin levels and do not allow them to drop when working out.
 But seeds and nuts are high in fat, they should be eaten in moderation.

 They are wholesome and completely satisfying.
 Bananas fuel your body with just the right amount of carbohydrates that can be digested easily.

-The potassium content present in them is what your muscles need for their maintenance during and post workout.
-Remember a body doesn’t store banana for long, so a medium-sized banana is sufficient.
+The potassium content present in them is what your muscles need for their maintenance during and post-workout.
+Remember a body doesn’t store bananas for long, so a medium-sized banana is sufficient.